Atrejoe/MichaelChecksum/ReadMe.md

 [TOC]
 ## Web API

-You can either use the online service at: MichaelChecksum.net or [michaelchecksum.robertsirre.nl](http://michaelchecksum.robertsirre.nl)
+You can either use the online service at: [michaelchecksum.com](http://www.michaelchecksum.com).

 This service allows you to externally assert that the file served has the documented checksum, showing an nice badge as a seal of approval.